Scheduling Information (PDF)

 For information on how to dispose of your hazardous waste, call a local hazardous waste management company, or the State Department of Toxic Substances Control at (916)255-1136.

 In the State of California, every business which generates hazardous waste is required to have a Generator Identification Number.
-This can be obtained by contacting the State Department of Toxic Substances Control at (916)255-1136, press 1, then press 3.
+This can be obtained by going to the State Department of Toxic Substances Control website.
+There is no fee to obtain an ID number, however processing times may be up to 3 weeks from the date of application.
 Please obtain a EPA ID # before making an appointment.

 INVENTORY SHEET (PDF)